TasneemFand/Amazon-app/README.md

 ### Introduction

-An amazon website created with next.js + material ui for styling + firebase for backend and authentication, allows clients to sign up and login to view dashboard content, interacting with it, moving between pages, view categories and its items for purchasing.
+A Simple web dashboard created with next js, material ui for styling and firebase for backend and authentication. it allows clients to view dashboard content, view categories and their items for purchasing.

+### The next step
+I implemented signup and signIn pages with firebase auth, but it needs to complete handling routing to authenticated pages.

 ### Tech Stack
 - Html